 Conducting | Americanist Musicology | Music & Culture at the Fin de Siècle | British Music | Music and Theology

 Equally at home in the choir stalls, Matthew is currently Master of the Music at Pusey House, Oxford, conducting one of the University’s premier mixed-voice chamber choirs.
-He is an alumnus of the Choir of The Queen’s College, Oxford, and as a Deputy Lay Clerk in the Choirs of Men & Boys, and Men & Girls at Washington National Cathedral.
+He is an alumnus of the Choir of The Queen’s College, Oxford, and a Deputy Lay Clerk in the Choirs of Men & Boys, and Men & Girls at Washington National Cathedral.
 Matthew earned his B.A. magna cum laude with High Honours in Music from America’s second-oldest university, the College of William & Mary (1693), where he is the founding Music Director Emeritus of the William & Mary Schola Cantorum.
 Matthew also holds an M.Phil in Musicology from the University of Oxford, where he is currently a doctoral candidate in Music.

 Area of proposed thesis